MannLabs/alphapeptdeep/README.md

 ### Pip installation

-PythonNET must be installed to access Thermo or Sciex raw data.
-This is provided through AlphaRaw, which depends on Mono (for Mac/Linux).
-A detailed guide to installing AlphaRaw with mono can be found [here](https://github.com/MannLabs/alpharaw#installation).

 peptdeep can be installed in an existing Python environment with a single `bash` command. *This `bash` command can also be run directly from within a Jupyter notebook by prepending it with a `!`*: